 From 2008 to 2010, Tim Raue was the culinary director and corporate executive chef at Adlon Holding GmbH, where, five months after the opening of the MÂ Tim Raue restaurant, he earned a Michelin star and 19 points in Gault Millau.
 In November 2011, Tim Raue was once again highlighted as a potential candidate for a second Michelin star.

-In July 2010, Tim Raue and his wife Marie-Anne went into business for themselves and opened the Restaurant Tim Raue.
+In July 2010, Tim Raue and his business partner Marie-Anne went into business for themselves and opened the Restaurant Tim Raue.
 Just three months after the restaurant opened in September 2010, it received the recognition of the Michelin Guide.
 Just over a year later, the Gault Millau reviewed the restaurant for the first time, awarding it 19 points.
 This was followed by the second Michelin star in November 2012.

 In 2013, Tim Raue opened two more restaurants in Berlin; the restaurant SRA BUA by Tim Raue in the Kempinski Hotel Adlon Berlin opened its doors in April.
 The restaurant offers a culinary concept that focusses on Thailand and Japan.
 It is part of the Kempinski global hotel group and was awarded 15 point by Gault Millau shortly after it opened.
 The Aral Schlemmer Atlas named SRA BUA by Tim Raue the “New Opening of the Year 2013”.